maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 * DESIGN
 * INSTANCE

-The operation is implemented following the REST methodology and receives as an input the G1128Schemas type to be used for the validation and the XML input to be validated.
+The operation is implemented following the REST methodology using a POST HTTP method.
+It receives as an input the G1128Schemas type to be used for the validation and the XML input to be validated.

 #### Operation Functionality
 <!--